abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

                               .count()
      wcounts4.show()

-Here we use Datasets instead of DataFrames to read the text file then we apply a filter and groupBy operation followed by count.
-The code here is easy to read and very intuitive.
-It blends well with the Scala paradigm.
+We use in this example Datasets instead of DataFrames to read the text file then we apply a filter and groupBy operation followed by count.
+The code here is easy to read and very intuitive; it blends well with the Scala paradigm.

 ## Example 5: Word Count Using Spark SQL on Dataset & TempView
     import spark.implicits._